Piermuz7/GEnealogical_Data_COMmunication/README.md

-# Genealogical_Data_Communication
+# GEnealogical_Data_COMmunication

 <div id="top"></div>
 Application for parsing GEDCOM file and computing ancestors or descendants of an individual.

-Genealogical_Data_Communication is developed for Languages and Compilers Project Exam at University of Camerino.
+GEnealogical_Data_COMmunication is developed for Languages and Compilers Project Exam at University of Camerino.
 <!-- TABLE OF CONTENTS -->
 <details>
   <summary>Table of Contents</summary>